-1.2 Objectives
+[101-B]1.2 Objectives

-(a) Every new Metering System must go through a full end-to-end set of commissioning and Proving Tests before its registration becomes effective for Settlement purposes, although not necessarily on the same day, provided a reference Period is identified by the MOA for the comparison between Meter Register data and that collected by the CDCA for the same Settlement Period.
+(a) Every new CVA Metering System must go through a full end-to-end set of commissioning and Proving Tests before its registration becomes effective for Settlement purposes, although not necessarily on the same day, provided a reference Period is identified by the CVA MOA for the comparison between Meter Register data and that collected by the CDCA for the same Settlement Period.
 However, all commissioning tests must be completed prior to carrying out a Proving Test, and all testing must be completed prior to the Effective From Date.

-(b) Once Proving Tests are complete, any work on the Metering System must be carried out in such a way as to maintain the integrity of the data entering Settlement and with the prior approval of the CDCA, except in cases of emergency.
+(b) Once Proving Tests are complete, any work on the CVA Metering System must be carried out in such a way as to maintain the integrity of the data entering Settlement and with the prior approval of the CDCA, except in cases of emergency.

-(c) Simplified commissioning and Proving Tests may be employed following subsequent work on a Metering System, with agreement of the CDCA / BSCCo provided the integrity of Settlement data can be shown to be maintained.
+(c) Simplified commissioning and Proving Tests may be employed following subsequent work on a CVA Metering System, with agreement of the CDCA / BSCCo provided the integrity of Settlement data can be shown to be maintained.

-(d) Where a component part of the Metering System being worked on is fully duplicated, and the duplicate item remains intact, i.e. is not physically changed in any way, then the Proving Tests may be carried out by comparison between the duplicate parts of the Metering System during a complete Settlement Period.
+(d) Where a component part of the CVA Metering System being worked on is fully duplicated, and the duplicate item remains intact, i.e. is not physically changed in any way, then the Proving Tests may be carried out by comparison between the duplicate parts of the CVA Metering System during a complete Settlement Period.
 In such scenarios the CVA MOA shall submit the Proving Test form to the CDCA.
 For the avoidance of doubt, where the relevant Section of the BSCP requires a Proving Test form to be submitted and the Proving Test is carried out by a simple dial up, the CVA MOA shall submit the Proving Test form to the CDCA (i.e. Section 3.7 in relation to Ref 14 of Section 5.2.6 for reprogramming an Outstation at system level).

 (e) For non-duplicated items acceptable Proving Tests will be required.

+(f) Every new CVA Metering System must go through a CEEC.

+(g) Where CVA Metering Equipment has been worked on, that CVA Metering System may require a CEEC if the work meets the criteria in Appendix 5 ‘Table of Testing Requirements and Methods of Assurance of Settlement Data’.

-1.3 Main Users of the Procedures and their Responsibilities
+[101-B]1.3 Main Users of the Procedures and their Responsibilities